NamanJain6499/Circular-Culvert-Design-Analysis/README.md

  The program is based on the formulae provided at http://www.lmnoeng.com/Pipes/hds.htm

- It aims to simplify Civil Engineering.
+ It's goal is  to simplify Civil Engineering.